U.S. court rules NSA can temporarily resume bulk phone data collection

 The NSA program collects and analyzes data about Americans’ phone calls, such as the number dialed, and the time and length of the call, but not the calls’ actual content.

-The Freedom Act requires companies such as Verizon Communications Inc (VZ.N) and AT&T Inc (T.N), to collect and store telephone records the same way that they do now for billing purposes.
+The Freedom Act requires companies such as Verizon Communications Inc and AT&T Inc, to collect and store telephone records the same way that they do now for billing purposes.

 But instead of routinely feeding U.S. intelligence agencies such data, the companies will be required to turn it over only in response to a government request approved by the FISC.